 Decision Making Problem

-Not only do we sometimes get mixed up between decisions or problems, according to Ohio State University management professor, Paul C. Nutt, we only get about 50% of our decisions in the workplace right!
-Half the time they are wrong, so there is evidence that we certainly do have decision making problems.
+Assuming we haven’t confused decisions and problems, even applying a rational decision making process doesn’t necessarily guarantee success.
+According to Ohio State University management professor, Paul C. Nutt, we only get about 50% of our decisions in the workplace right!
+Half the time they are wrong, so there is evidence that we seem to have numerous decision making problems.

 Too often those who should have been involved weren’t, and solutions were proposed and acted upon too quickly.
 Often with disastrous effects!

-If you are interested in finding out more about Professor Nutt’s approach to decision making follow this link to read what he has to say in particular in chapter 1 page 4, where he discusses Drucker’s and Weick’s calls to decide whether there is a decision to make.
+If you are interested in finding out more about Professor Nutt’s approach to decision making follow this link to his book: Handbook of Decision Making.
+You might pay particular attention to Chapter 1: page 4, where he discusses Drucker’s and Weick’s calls to decide whether there is a decision to make.